betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_content_metadata.md

 Please note that BSSw.io has a stand-alone website for previewing content before publishing.
 To view data on preview site, please use the "preview" label in the pull request of that item and rebuild the preview site.
 For previewing purposes, the 'publish' metadata is ignored and only the preview label is considered.

 ### Pinned
 This is used to decide if a content needs to show up as "recommended", when a particular category or topic is selected.
 Recommended articles will show up on the top of the list of articles.
-Only 1-2 articles are supposed to be listed as "recommended" at a given time in each topic area.
-Selecting a category will show up all the recommended articles of all the topic areas that comprise that category.
+For every category and topic, there is a "What is" file that explains the name of that category/topic.
+These "What Is" files have 'Pinned: yes'.
+The intention is that these files show up on the top of the list (when a category or topic is clicked on) so that readers can understand what that category/topic means.

 ````
 pinned: yes